fasrc/User_Codes/Training/Advanced_Cluster_Usage/Exercise3/Python/README.md

 ![Speedup](speedup.png)

-We see that the program displays an excellent strong scaling up to 64 OMP threads.
+We see that the program displays an excellent strong scaling up to 16 threads, and good scaling up to 64 threads.

 Below we include the Python code used to calculate the speedup and generate the speedup figure, and also an example submission script to send the figure-generating job to the queue.